Impact

 Risk and Exploitability

-Exploitation requires a USB device that can masquerade as a Magic Mouse, so the attack vector is physical access to a USB port (or remote USB insertion if the attacker can access the physical device).
-The vulnerability does not grant privilege escalation or information disclosure, but it can trigger a kernel panic, causing a denial of service.
-Because the EPSS score is missing and the flaw is not listed in CISA KEV, the exact likelihood of exploitation is unclear, yet the potential impact warrants prompt correction.
+Exploitation requires a USB device that masquerades as a Magic Mouse, making the attack vector the physical access to a USB port (or remote USB insertion if an attacker can insert the device).
+The vulnerability does not provide privilege escalation or information disclosure, but it can trigger a kernel crash that results in a denial of service.
+The CVSS score of 5.5 indicates a moderate severity impact.
+The EPSS score of 0.00032 (less than 0.1%) indicates a very low exploitation probability, and the flaw is not listed in the CISA KEV catalog, yet the potential for system disruption demands prompt remediation.

 OpenCVE Enrichment